 As a cross country coach for more than a decade, I continue to learn lessons that help my own running.
 High school runners may be less than half my age, but they face similar challenges, and the controlled setting lets me try out new tactics and observe trends over the course of a season and a student’s career.
-Here are a few of the top lessons I’ve learned that we all can apply as we “go back to school” this fall.
+Here are a few of the top cross country training tips I’ve learned that we all can apply as we “go back to school” this fall.

 1) Fresh Legs Are Fast

 For several years, I’ve asked runners to fill out a self-evaluation recovery form at the beginning of every practice.
 Each day they report how many hours they slept and rank their overall energy level and the condition of their legs on a scale of 1 to 10.
 It didn’t take long to notice the correlation between leg freshness and the quality of workouts.
 Runners can only run fast and strong if they are recovered, which is different for each runner and for each type of workout—and doesn’t always correlate with the predicted days off or what may seem to be an acceptable volume of “easy day” miles.
 Putting an athlete through a workout with still-stale legs erodes confidence and usually ends up making them staler—and slower—come race day.